amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_2.md.txt

 > > ```

 ---
-objectives:
+> Objectives:
-- "Employ the `grep` command to search for information within files."
+> - "Employ the `grep` command to search for information within files."
-- "Print the results of a command to a file."
+> - "Print the results of a command to a file."
-- "Construct command pipelines with two or more stages."
+> - "Construct command pipelines with two or more stages."
-keypoints:
+> Keypoints:
-- "`grep` is a powerful search tool with many options for customization."
+> - "`grep` is a powerful search tool with many options for customization."
-- "`>`, `>>`, and `|` are different ways of redirecting output."
+> - "`>`, `>>`, and `|` are different ways of redirecting output."
-- "`command > file` redirects a command's output to a file."
+> - "`command > file` redirects a command's output to a file."
-- "`command >> file` redirects a command's output to a file without overwriting the existing contents of the file."
+> - "`command >> file` redirects a command's output to a file without overwriting the existing contents of the file."
-- "`command_1 | command_2` redirects the output of the first command as input to the second command."
+> - "`command_1 | command_2` redirects the output of the first command as input to the second command."
-- "for loops are used for iteration"
+> - "for loops are used for iteration"
-- "`basename` gets rid of repetitive parts of names"
+> - "`basename` gets rid of repetitive parts of names"
 ---

 ## Searching files